-Right now, the future may seem very far away.
-When you're grieving or feeling emotionally off balance, it's natural to feel overwhelmed by practical matters that need attention.
+Right now, the future may seem far away.
+When you're grieving or feeling emotionally off balance, it's natural to feel overwhelmed by practical matters.
 Try to take things one step at a time.
-Focus on what needs to be done right away, today; and then tomorrow; and then the day after.
-Before too long, the list of things to do will look more and more manageable.
+Focus on what needs to be done right away today, then tomorrow, and then the day after.
+Before long, the list of things to do will look more manageable.

-While we've tried to address most of what needs to be done after a loved one passes away, many situations will be unique.
-For more detailed guidance on what to do after a death, you may want to seek legal or other professional advice.
+While we've tried to address most of what needs to be done after a loved one passes away, every situation is unique.
+For more detailed guidance, you may want to seek legal or other professional advice.